seb776/Ray-Marching/README.md

+# Edit
+Made it work in VR with Oculus SDK
+Current version shows bubbles with morphing style

 # Ray Marching
 Experimenting with using ray marching to render signed distance functions in Unity.
 This is just a test project, so beware!
 It is very unoptimized and incomplete.